 EAST RIVER WATERFRONT PLANNING-- The East River Waterfront Planning Study has been completed.
 The study led to a second phase of work for the East River Esplanade/Piers and East River Access (see reports ERA-0240 and EREP-0240).
-The remaining reimbursement requests have not yet been received from the City.
+Final reimbursement requests for the completed work are currently being processed.